daisygao/OnlineJudge/leetcode/README.md

 Palindrome Partitioning II: DP on sol and palindrome

-Palindrome Linked List: to string...stupid
+Palindrome Linked List: 1) to string 2) * reverse first half in place

 Partition List: easy but kindof tricky..